 I often see people confusing different privacy-related things and using weaponized language to convince you something is bad.
 Just look at the terms thrown around.
 You need to protect your privacy and fight the surveillance as if these people are living under Stasi or trying to fight the statewide network of spies—the words we choose matter.
 By framing the problem in the right context, you can position yourself as the winner without even making a move.

-'Facebook sells your data' sound bad.
-'Surveillance' sounds bad.
-But it doesn't sell your data, and it's not surveillance.
-If you can only articulate why you dislike sometime with rhetoric that isn't actually true, that tells us something in itself.— Benedict Evans (@benedictevans) March 22, 2023
+‘Facebook sells your data’ sounds bad.
+‘Surveillance’ sounds bad.
+But it doesn’t sell your data, and it’s not surveillance.
+If you can only articulate why you dislike sometime with rhetoric that isn’t actually true, that tells us something in itself.
+Benedict Evans

 Meta isn’t selling your data.
 Meta is selling an ability to show precisely-targeted ads to relevant audiences.
 Some companies want to sell you their product.
 This list includes everyone from Unilever to a local car shop that needs people who drive Chevrolet and live nearby.